-There are several mandatory requirements for individuals that are interested in starting a career as a DEA agent.
-These include:
+There are several mandatory requirements for individuals who are interested in starting a career as a DEA agent.

 - A person has to be a citizen of the United States